danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

             fig.show()

 This function called *plot_returns_line_chart* will plot simple or cumulative returns in a **Line Chart** using the plotly package for single or multiple security classes.
-It requires a returns dataframe, a period type and return type as input parameters.
+It requires a returns dataframe, period type, return type and security class type as input parameters.

         def plot_returns_line_chart(df_tmp, period, return_type, security_class):